d3sw/conductor/HOW_TO.md

     }
 }
 ```
-With this config the local conductor application will be listening to all the messages from
+The above code configures local conductor application to subscribe on all the messages from
 **deluxe.one-packaging.package.progress** topic in parallel to other consumers (in separate consumer group).